melanie-t/ransac-panorama-stitch/README.md

 # THE PROJECT
 This project stitches images together to create a Panorama.
 Images are taken from different perspectives and transformed to fit together by using SIFT feature detection and RANSAC algorithm for homography transformations.

-# BONUSES IMPLEMENTED
-* Bonus #1
-<br>The image of Rainier AllStitched is saved at src/project_images/5.png

-* Bonus #2
-<br>The images that I used for Bonus #2 are found in src/project_images/bonus_images, and they were taken with my phone.
-The resulting stitched image is saved at src/project_images/Bonus2c_Japan_AllStitched.png

-* Bonus #3
-<br>I commented out the code, because I used SIFT to stitch Hanging1 and Hanging2.
-I was trying to implement my own descriptor, but couldn't get it to work.

 # SET UP INSTRUCTIONS
 1. Ensure that your Python version is 3.7 and pip is installed
     * Python 3.7<br>https://www.python.org/downloads/release/python-370/